 25. No Waiver

-No failure or delay of either party in exercising at any time any of its rights, powers or remedies under the Agreement, in exercising any election or option provided herein, or in requiring the performance by the other party of any of the provisions herein will in any way be construed to be a waiver of such provisions, and any waiver of any provision granted on one occasion shall not be deemed a waiver of such provision on other occasions.
+No failure or delay of either party in exercising at any time any of its rights or remedies under the Agreement will in any way be a waiver of such rights or remedies, and any waiver of any rights or remedies granted on one occasion shall not be deemed a waiver of such rights or remedies on other occasions.

-The version of these Terms in effect as of the date of the applicable Ordering Document(s) will govern the provision of Services pursuant thereto – any changes to the Agreement after execution of an Ordering Document must be agreed to in writing by both parties.
-Notwithstanding the foregoing, TermScout may change these Terms from time to time, provided that such changes shall only apply to any Ordering Document subsequently entered into by the parties.
+The version of these Terms in effect as of the date of the applicable Ordering Document(s) will govern the Services provided to the Customer.
+Changes to the Agreement after execution of an Ordering Document must be agreed to in writing by both parties.
+However, TermScout may change these Terms from time to time, provided that such changes shall only apply to any Ordering Document entered into by the parties after the change has been made.

 If any provision of the Agreement is held invalid or unenforceable to any extent, the remainder of the Agreement shall not be affected.